Ludwig Fainberg

 After being released by a judge from La Joyita Prison in Panama, the prosecutor appealed the release and wanted to retry the case.
-Authorities were going to re-arrest Tarzan and his accomplice (Tony Galeota).
-The two fled Panama into Costa Rica via boat and hid out until they could get their passports stamped which would allow them to leave Costa Rica.
-(Their story is detailed in the National Geographic series “Locked up Abroad” Season 13 Episode 10 “Miami Mobster Take Down”.
-Tarzan eventually fled to Cuba and returned to Moscow.
-He is featured in the Documentary “Operation Odessa”.
+Authorities were going to re-arrest Tarzan and his accomplice Tony Galeota.
+The two fled from Panama to Costa Rica.
+They hid until they could get their passports stamped, which would allow them to leave Costa Rica.
+Tarzan fled to Cuba and returned to Moscow.
 The story of how three hustlers schemed to sell a Soviet submarine to a Colombian drug cartel for $35 million.
+The book of his life Operation Odessa is written by David Serero.